calebomusic/calebomusic.github.io/_posts/2017-07-01-optimistic-updating.md

 }
 ```

 First, `newState` is created using lodash's merge function (remembering that state is immutable).
-If a action has the status of `BEGIN` we pass the action to the `TodoReducer` which updates the state with the new todo (nothing exciting going on there it's an ordinary reducer).
+If an action has the status of `BEGIN` we pass the action to the `TodoReducer` which updates the state with the new todo (nothing exciting going on there, it's an ordinary reducer).
 If the backend is successfully updated, `OptimisticReducer` will receive an action with the status of `END` and we will save the todo as `past` and delete the previous past valid todo (if there was one).
 Remember, this action will be executed by the success callback or fulfillment function of `updateTodo`.
-Finally, if the error callback or reject function is executed an action with the status `REVERT` will be dispatched.
+Finally, if the error callback or reject function is executed, an action with the status `REVERT` will be dispatched.
 This will replace the existing todo with the last valid todo.

 That's a relatively simple way to implement optimistic updating with redux then.
-Here's a helpful way of implementing a similar [Undo History with Redux](http://redux.js.org/docs/recipes/ImplementingUndoHistory.html) from the docs.
+Here's a helpful write up on [Undo History with Redux](http://redux.js.org/docs/recipes/ImplementingUndoHistory.html) from really quite nice docs.